 SCHOOL DONATIONS: We want to provide our children with the full benefits of extensive resources, additional learning programmes and special opportunities that we can all be very proud of.
 This can only be achieved with your support.

 The school donations are currently set at $140 for the first child, $120 for the second child, with a maximum of $330 for a family.

 School donations are voluntary, but we would be highly appreciative of any payment.

 This donation is tax deductible and a 1/3 can be claimed back from the IRD.
 The IR526 form is downloadable from the IRD website.
 Payments made prior to 31st March 2021 can be claimed from April 2021.

-In 2019/2020 school donation funds will be used to purchase sports gear, reading resources, library books, music and art equipment, & additional learning assistant support.
+School donation funds are used to purchase sports gear, reading resources, library books, music and art equipment, & additional learning assistant support.